-- 1st / 2nd transgression School staff will notify parents of concerns.
+• 1st / 2nd transgression - School staff will notify parents of concerns and parents will be expected to bring correct clothing to the student.
 Students will be expected to change into appropriate clothing provided by the parent.
 Students will be welcomed back to class when they meet guidelines.
-The infraction will be entered into the discipline database, as well as the consequences (i.e., verbal warning, lunch detention, after school detention, essay, etc.) - 3rd transgression Parent will pick up child from school.
-The infraction will be entered into the discipline database, as well as the consequences (i.e., verbal warning, lunch detention, after school detention, essay, etc.)
+The infraction will be entered into the discipline database, as well as any additional consequences (i.e., verbal warning, lunch detention, after school detention, essay, etc.)

+• 3rd transgression - Parent will pick up child from school.
+The infraction will be entered into the discipline database, as well as any other consequences.